anum124/Malik-portfolio/critiqueandvisuals.md

 5. Change the layout to a heatmap or a bar chart across the countries for number of cases for improved perceptibility and aesthetics.

 ### Step 3: Wireframe a Solution
 I thought of three ideas to follow a heatmap, a grid of lines and a bar chart.
-The heat map did not allow me to visualize the regions as I had originally intended and defining a scale for the number of cases was tough because all the data sources had a different reference point fo good or worse.
+The heat map did not allow me to visualize the regions as I had originally intended and defining a scale for the number of cases was tough because all the data sources had a different reference point for good or worse.
 Furthermore, it was restricting in terms of the timeline; i would only be able to use the average for the month instead of the daily number of cases.
+As i started sketching, I already realized that might not be a good idea.
 I wrote down all the design decisions and thoughts I faced while I sketched and outline as below:

 ![IMG_0018](https://user-images.githubusercontent.com/75527838/140884598-8ecf3438-4987-41c5-808c-317f37d9d6e7.PNG)